Witness: Navy SEAL called dead prisoner an 'ISIS dirtbag' | New Country 923

 Defense lawyer Marc Mukasey objected to the testimony, saying descriptions of the alleged shootings were “wildly vague.”

-The judge allowed most of the testimony from Dille, who was a first class special warfare operator before he left the Navy last year.

-Gallagher, who served eight tours of duty and earned two Bronze Stars for valor, was in the courtroom in his dress whites.
-His wife and parents also attended.
+Gallagher, who served eight tours of duty and earned two Bronze Stars for valor, was in the courtroom in his dress uniform with a chest full of medals.
+His wife, parents and brother also attended.

 His family has lobbied intensely for his freedom, claiming he was being treated unfairly.

-A judge released Gallagher from custody last month after prosecutors violated his constitutional rights by tracking defense attorney emails in an effort to find who leaked court documents to a Navy Times reporter.
+A judge released Gallagher from custody last month after prosecutors violated his constitutional rights by tracking defense attorney emails in an effort to find who leaked court documents to reporters.

 Melley reported from Los Angeles.